 U.S. 113 Highway Guides

 U.S. 113 Alternate followed the original routing of U.S. 113 through the town of Magnolia west of the newer U.S. 113 mainline.
-The federal highway began in the village of Little Heaven as Clapham Road.
+The US highway began in the village of Little Heaven as Clapham Road.
 As the route continued north, U.S. 113 Alternate followed Main Street through Magnolia and State Street from the village northward into the city of Dover.
 At U.S. 13 (Dupont Highway), U.S. 113 Alternate departed State Street for the Dupont Highway as U.S. 13 Alternate overtakes State Street into downtown.
 U.S. 113 Alternate shared pavement with the Dupont Highway for 1.5 miles between State Street and the northern terminus of U.S. 113 (Bay Road).

 Historic U.S. 113 Alternate Mileage: 9.10

 Historic U.S. 113 Alternate Annual Average Daily Traffic (AADT)

 - 4,910 - U.S. 113 to south Magnolia limits

 - 11,170 - Road 31 to north Magnolia limits

 - 18,698 - south Dover limits - U.S. 13

 - 36,854 - merge onto U.S. 13 to Court Street